Cheshunt: Growth of the modern town

-In 1825, the Cheshunt Railway; an experimental overhead monorail—was opened by local entrepreneur Mr Gibbs.
-Running from his brickworks near Gews Corner to a wharf on the River Lea, it was designed primarily for hauling bricks but also carried passengers, making it the world's first passenger monorail.
+The Cheshunt Railway, an experimental overhead monorail, was opened in 1825.
+It was designed by engineer Henry Robinson Palmer, and was primarily built to carry materials from the brickworks of a Mr Gibbs near Gews Corner to a wharf on the River Lea.
+It also carried passengers, making it the world's first passenger monorail.
 The design featured an overhead track with horse-drawn carriages suspended below, with hinged rail sections to accommodate road crossings.
+No trace of the monorail survives.